mosip/inji-certify/docs/Ledger-Issuance.md

 ```
 The following points should be considered when enabling or disabling ledger issuance:
  - This config will enable or disable the ledger entries for issued credentials.
- - When the revocation is not enabled for a vc-type but ledger is enabled, Credential Status Detail field in ledger will be empty.
+ - When the `credentialStatusPurposes` is not enabled for a vc-type but ledger is enabled, Credential Status Detail field in ledger will be empty.
- - When the revocation is enabled for a vc-type but ledger is disabled, then the user should have their own mechanism to identify the statusListCredentialId and statusListIndex.
+ - When the `credentialStatusPurposes` is enabled for a vc-type but ledger is disabled, then the user should have their own mechanism to identify the statusListCredentialId and statusListIndex.
  - Enabling the ledger flag is highly recommended to search for the issued credentials.

 ## Ledger Search